How to Set Your Freelance Hourly Rate

 The most common freelancing mistake is charging too little — usually because the rate was set by dividing an old salary by working hours.
 Here is the better way.

 New freelancers often pick a rate by taking their old salary, dividing it by a year's working hours, and quoting that number.
 It feels logical.
 It is also a serious underpricing trap.
 A freelance rate has to cover things a salary quietly covered for you.
-This guide explains how to set a rate that actually sustains you.
+This guide explains how to set a rate that actually sustains you — with the arithmetic written out, and with the Australian specifics (ABN, GST, super, tax) that generic pricing advice usually skips.

 Why "Salary ÷ Hours" Fails